Have you noticed your bearded dragon having skin that appears darker or duller than its usual vibrant skin?

 If you do not have access to a shed aid and want to do something more after the bath, you might want to give them a rubdown with some 100% cocoa butter or aloe vera.

-Take the time to massage this thoroughly into their skin while taking care not to accidentally peel off any shed appearing to be loose.
+Take the time to massage this thoroughly into their skin while taking care not to peel off any shed appearing to be loose accidentally.

-If this is your first time doing this, your baby bearded dragon may be a bit fidgety.
+If this is your first time doing this, your baby bearded dragon may be fidgety.

 Eventually, they should become accustomed to this massage if you do it regularly.

-After you massage it in, make sure to keep them away from their basking light.
+After you massage it in, keep them away from their basking light.

 The heat coming from these lights can heat the oil you just massaged into their skin.